Welcome to Psychotherapy

 Cancellation of an initial consultation - no charge.

-Get in touch
+How to Get in touch

 You can contact me to arrange an initial consultation appointment.
 This gives the opportunity to explore why you are thinking of psychotherapy treatment, readiness to do so, the commitment this involves and our compatibility to work together therapeutically.

-Saturday - If requested for initial consultations
+Saturday - occasionally and if requested for initial consultations

 © Rita Inak-Hale